By: Marilyn L. Davis

 We’re Not the Only Ones Changing

 The reality is that change is going to feel painful, unfamiliar, uncomfortable, and uncertain.
-Too often people focus only on their pain, what they will have to go through to change, without reflecting on the pain that their actions have caused loved ones and friends.
+Too often, people focus only on their pain, what they will have to go through to change, without reflecting on the pain that their actions have caused loved ones and friends.

 They deny or minimize their impact on family, their children, and society.
-They act as though it is some sacrifice on their part to change without realizing how many other people are sacrificing for them to have an opportunity to change.
+They act as though it is some sacrifice on their part to change without realizing how many other people are sacrificing for them to have an opportunity to improve.

 People complain that change is hard.
 Change requires mindfulness.
 Change requires giving up long-held beliefs.
 Change demands that they give up something in the hopes of getting something else.